 I felt – ACCOMPLISHED

 And this reason alone is what redeemed this entire experience.
-I just finished an eight-day road trip in a different country, alone.
+I just finished an eight-day road trip to a different country, alone.
 I felt ACCOMPLISHED.
 There it was; I rented a car – alone.
 Drove on the “wrong” side of the road – alone.
 Filled up my tank with gas – alone.
 Checked my tire pressure – alone.
 Navigated – alone.
 Arrived in one piece at every destination – alone.
 And even turned in ‘Ol Betsy* in one piece – alone!

-*‘Ol Betsy was the name of my eight seat van
+*‘Ol Betsy was the name of my eight-seat van

 If you decide to bite the bullet and rent a car for yourself, click here for my tips in doing so.

-For a solo guide to a seven day road trip through the UK; click here.
+For a solo guide to a seven-day road trip through the UK; click here.